Ishanthecoder/mycollege-demo/README.md

 # mycollege-demo
-This is my first Git Repositor y.
+This is my first Git Repository.